Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 Basic Procurement Policy

-We aim to raise the collective strength of the Toyoda Gosei Group based on open and fair relationships with suppliers, strengthening our mutual corporate cultures, introducing innovative management, and building mutual trust.
+We aim to enhance the collective strength of the Toyoda Gosei Group based on open and fair relationships with our suppliers, mutually enhancing our corporate structures, innovating our management, and building relationships of mutual trust.

 Our Supply Chain